Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.
+- The Athletics pitching staff ranks 25th in the league with a collective 8.3 strikeouts per nine innings.

-- The Athletics have a 5.72 team ERA that ranks last across all MLB pitching staffs.
+- The Athletics have a 5.73 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow 177 total home runs at a rate of 1.4 per game (fifth-most in the league).
+- The Athletics give up the fifth-most home runs in baseball (180 total, 1.4 per game).

-- His most recent time out was on Sunday against the Baltimore Orioles, when the lefty threw four innings, surrendering seven earned runs while giving up nine hits.
+- In his most recent appearance on Tuesday against the Kansas City Royals, the righty tossed six innings, allowing two earned runs while surrendering four hits.

+- The 29-year-old has put up an ERA of 4.00, with 9.2 strikeouts per nine innings, in 15 games this season.
+Opponents are hitting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.